oluwaseunladeinde/podcastr/README.md

 ## Usage

-To use the LMS website, navigate to [http://localhost:3000](http://localhost:3000) in your web browser.
+To use the Podcastr, navigate to [http://localhost:3000](http://localhost:3000) in your web browser.
 From here, you can access all the features of the platform.

 ## Contributing